SimonYip22/Hybrid-Clinical-Information-Extraction-Pipeline/notes/phase_3/phase3_decisions.md

 ### 1. Objective

-The objective of data expansion is to increase the size of the annotated dataset from 600 samples to 1200 samples, manualy annotate another 600 samples, resplit the updated dataset into training and validation and evaluation sets (80/10/10), and retrain the model using the best-performing configuration identified in the previous section.
+The objective of this phase is to expand the annotated dataset from 600 to 1200 samples by manually annotating an additional 600 examples, followed by re-splitting the dataset into training, validation, and test sets (80/10/10), and retraining the model using the best-performing configuration identified previously.

+- Prior experiments demonstrated that model performance was not limited by architecture or hyperparameter tuning, but by dataset size.
-The previous section identified through training that the bottleneck was not hyeprparaemter tuning but instead the dataset size.
-The model was able to learn meaningful patterns and achieve a reasonable F1-score, but performance was unstable and did not generalise well due to the limited number of training samples.
+- While the model was able to learn meaningful patterns (F1 ≈ 0.70–0.75), performance remained unstable and sensitive to data splits, indicating insufficient training signal and limited generalisation.

-This section therefore focuses on expanding the dataset to provide more learning signal for the model, which is expected to lead to improved performance and stability, and be teh final iteration of the model training process before final evaluation on the test set.
+This phase addresses that constraint directly by increasing data volume, with the expectation that:

+- Model performance will improve due to greater exposure to task-relevant patterns
+- Variance across splits will decrease, indicating improved stability
+- Generalisation to unseen data will become more reliable

+This represents the final data processing phase prior to definitive retraining and evaluation on the held-out test set.

+---

 ### 2. Dataset Expansion Rationale

-The decision to increase the dataset size from 600 to 1200 samples is based on empirical observations from model performance and variance analysis.
+The dataset is expanded from 600 to 1200 samples based on empirical findings from prior training and cross-validation following standard practice: incrementally scale dataset size and reassess performance after each increase.

-Cross-validation results demonstrated:
+**Observed behaviour:**
-	•	Moderate performance (F1 ≈ 0.75)
+- Moderate performance (F1 ≈ 0.72–0.75)
-	•	High variability across folds (±0.04)
+- Variability across folds (±0.04 F1)

-This indicates the model is operating in a data-limited regime, where performance is constrained by insufficient training data rather than model capacity or optimisation.
+This indicates a data-limited regime, where performance is constrained by dataset size rather than model capacity or optimisation.

+**Theoretical basis:**
-In such settings, generalisation error and variance scale approximately with 1/\sqrt{N}, meaning that increasing dataset size reduces variance and improves stability.
+- Generalisation error and variance scale approximately with 1/sqrt(N)

-Doubling the dataset from 600 to 1200:
-	•	Reduces expected variance by ~29%
-	•	Provides sufficient additional signal to improve generalisation
+- Increasing N improves stability and reduces performance variability

+**Expected impact of doubling data (600 → 1200):**
+- ~29% reduction in variance
+- More robust pattern learning
+- Improved consistency across data splits

-	•	Represents the smallest increase likely to produce a measurable effect
+This is the smallest practical increase expected to yield measurable improvement while remaining feasible for manual annotation.

-This approach follows standard machine learning practice, where dataset size is increased incrementally and performance is reassessed after each scaling step.

 ---